Public art in Olathe is an amenity that helps build the overall identity of the city, activates public spaces, and connects people to the community.

 Rotating Downtown Outdoor Sculpture Exhibit

-Sculptures are selected and displayed throughout the downtown area of Olathe for a period of one year.
+Sculptures are selected and displayed throughout the downtown area of Olathe for a period of one to two years.
 The sculptures are on loan for a stipend amount from artists throughout the country.

 Expression of Data Project